MichaelDeets/HorizonMW-Client/README.md

 1: Try running `h2m-mod.exe` from Steam (add a non-Steam game), using Proton Experimental or Proton GE.

 2: Try adding `-nosteam` as a launch option.

+# Notes for users updating from v1.3.0 to v1.3.1

+## Stats have reset!?

+For an immediate solution (as of 2024/10/24) for v1.3.1 users, try using the [v1.3.1-staging release](https://github.com/MichaelDeets/HorizonMW-Client/releases/tag/v1.3.1-staging).
+You can find out more information using either release page for v1.3.1 or v1.3.1-staging.

+## Game hangs on the first loading screen

+Try re-adding the shortcut to Steam.